-On one hand, some users report clunky navigation and a hip-hop-centric library, although they provide the opportunity to follow different documentary series, watch a live video stream, and learn about up-and-coming artists.
+On the one hand, some users report clunky navigation and a hip-hop-centric library, although many liked that the service provides the opportunity to follow different documentary series, watch a live video stream, and learn about up-and-coming artists.

-With more than a billion users, hundreds of millions of hours of video, and availability in 88+ countries, YouTube is undeniably the leader in user-generated streaming videos.
-Here, you kind find just about anything you’d like.
+Most of us are familiar with YouTube, the service with more than a billion users, hundreds of millions of hours of video, and availability in 88+ countries.

 Alright, now that we’ve covered some of the largest (and not so large) streaming services around, how can you make sense of it all and find the content you want to watch?

-Between these three, you should be able to find what’s on all of the most popular streaming providers.
-If necessary, you can also find hundreds of sites and apps that specialize in just one provider, such as Netflix, HULU Plus, etc.
+Pro tip: Services known as ‘streaming search engines’ like JustWatch, CanIStream.it, and FlixFinder can help you find what’s streaming on all of the most popular providers.
+If necessary, you can also find hundreds of sites and apps that specialize in just one provider, such as Netflix, HULU, etc.